pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 //   block: true,
 // )

 "Re:Build Nature" differentiates itself from "Terra Nil" by offering a multiplayer experience with a strong emphasis on optimism.
-While "Re:Build Nature" also has animals and plants, ultimately it's up to the player's imagination on how they look.
+While "Re:Build Nature" also has animals and plants, it's up to the player's imagination on how they look.
 Also, due to the presence of action cards and cat tokens, the players need to strategize on what to do.

 #explanation(detail: "What makes the game idea unique?")[
   == Unique Selling Points
 ]
-- Physical evidence of completed game
+- Physical evidence of completed game.
-- Relaxing gameplay with friends
+- Relaxing gameplay with friends.

 #explanation(detail: "The important design aspects of your game that we want to instill")[
   == Design Goals